TFC-ListProject/build-the-list/README.md

 # build-the-list

-build the most exhaustive list of campaigns down to the district level
+Build the most exhaustive list of campaigns down to the district level.